dotnet/sourcelink/docs/README.md

 ## Source Control and Source Link Packages

 MSBuild has no built-in knowledge of any source control system or provider.
 In order to retrieve information from the source control the project needs to include a package reference to the appropriate source control package.
-Microsoft provides source control packages for Git and TFVC managers (currently as pre-release packages):
+Microsoft provides source control packages for Git and TFVC managers:

- - Microsoft.Build.Tasks.Git
+ - Microsoft.Build.Tasks.Git (release)
- - Microsoft.Build.Tasks.Tfvc
+ - Microsoft.Build.Tasks.Tfvc (experimental)

 These packages implement a protocol defined by MSBuild that allows extraction of necessary information from the source control system during build.
 This protocol can be implemented by third party packages in order to support other source control systems.